JesonShawn/jesonshawn.github.io/README.md

 ### **SENIOR SYSTEMS ENGINEER**
 ### Infosys limited

-Worked as part of Generic Signing team to develop and automate tasks for GSM solution which handles millions of transactions.I worked on setting up functional test automation suite and performace testing of REST API's.
+Worked as part of Agile devops team to develop and automate tasks for financial signing solution which handles millions of transactions.I worked on setting up functional test automation suite and performace testing of REST API's.
 Integrated automation suite with CI/CD pipeline.
 Designed splunk dashboard with real time alerting.

 ### **SYSTEMS ENGINEER**
 ### Infosys limited